wangrenren611/TradingAgents/TradingAgents_Architecture_Documentation.md

 sequenceDiagram
     participant User as 用户
     participant TAG as TradingAgentsGraph
+    participant LG as LangGraph
     participant MA as Market Analyst
+    participant MT as tools_market
     participant SA as Social Analyst
+    participant ST as tools_social
     participant NA as News Analyst
+    participant NT as tools_news
     participant FA as Fundamentals Analyst
+    participant FT as tools_fundamentals
     participant BR as Bull Researcher
     participant Bear as Bear Researcher
     participant RM as Research Manager